KOTOR-Community-Portal/mod-builds/content/k2/full.md

 **Installation Method:** TSLPatcher Mod

-**Installation Instructions:** The installer for this mod will need to be run 2 times, once to install each of the options we'll be using: Force Crush Balance and Disable Droid Interface Feat.
+**Installation Instructions:** Run the installers for Force Crush Balance and Disable Droid Interface Feat.
+The other mod options are untested with the builds and I don't personally recommend them.

 ___